 Note: If you installed the add-on, Brick Level does not display in the Backup and Restore Managers automatically.
 To display Brick Level, you must enable the configuration option Show Brick Level.
-For more information on this option, see Configuring the BrightStor ARCserve Backup Agent for Microsoft Exchange-Premium Add-on in the chapter "Installing the Agent."
+For more information on this option, see Configure the Add-on in the chapter "Installing the Agent."